9-month-old Baytown infant dies after being left in hot car, deputies say

 "We see this all the time, where people go to drop a kid off a day care, and just forget," the sheriff added.

 Gonzalez said these incidents happen all too often where parents are simply too distracted and lose track of their children.
-He said it’s an incident that happens all two often despite being preventable.
+He added these tragedies are preventable.